piXelicidio/DAPolyPaint/README.md

 Mirrors the current tool cursor along a selected axis.

+## Utilities
+### Remap To Texture
+Easily switch between color palettes without disrupting your UV mapping.
+This feature analyzes a new texture and reassigns UVs to the most similar colors, allowing for seamless transitions between palettes and optimization across multiple models.
+Ideal for low-poly art creation and texture consolidation.

 ## Requirements and Compatibility <a name="requirements-and-compatibility"></a>
 - A mesh with a Mesh Filter or Skinned Mesh Renderer component.
 - A material with a diffuse texture assigned.
 (This will act as palette color)